AtlasPublicPolicy/power-bi-embedded/readme.txt

 = 1.1.2 =
 * More fixes for WP Bakery theme (upgrade cmb2 library)

+= 1.1.3 =
+* Fix for initial setup that was causing occassional authentication errors.
+* Update Power BI library.

 == Upgrade Notice ==

 = 1.0.1 =